Instance details

 List page overview

-• Manage: Redirects you to the instance details page.
+• Manage: Opens the instance details page.

 Basic information